credibledoc/credible-doc/substitution-doc/src/main/resources/template/markdown/README.md

                   "description": "Current name of the substitution-doc-X.X.X.jar."
               } &&endPlaceholder

-As a result, the `target/generated/doc` folder with the new README.md file and `target/generated/doc/img` with SVG file generated.
+As a result, the `target/generated/markdown` folder with new folders and files is generated.

-Please inspect these generated files in the `target/generated/doc` folder.
+Please inspect these generated files in the `target/generated/markdown` folder.

 ## Templates used for generation of this documentation
 This documentation is generated from these templates: